daniel-ac-martin/apidoc/README.md

 ## Rationale

-API documention matters.
-The quality of a software library's documentation has a great effect on the speed at which a prspective programmer can start using it, and that speed greatly affects whether the library will be used at all.
+API documentation matters.
+The quality of a software library's documentation has a great effect on the speed at which a prospective programmer can start using it, and that speed greatly affects whether the library will be used at all.

 At present there are two main approaches to producing API documentation.
 The